Te Mematanga Kura School Membership

 - There is a higher limit for lost books before the card is blocked from further use.

-- The card is a privilege available to all schools within Wellington City.
+- The card is available to all schools within Wellington City.

-- The Cardholder is the teacher or school staff member with assigned use of the card for their classroom.
+- The Cardholder for this card is the teacher or school staff member with assigned use of the card for their classroom.
+The list of Cardholders for each school should be updated at the beginning of each school year to ensure contact details are current.

 - The Guarantor for the card is the school's Principal and/or Board of Trustees.